reiryuki/Dolby-Atmos-Oneplus-8-Visible-Magisk-Module/README.md

 ## Descriptions
 - An EQ ported from OnePlus 8 Visible (IN2015).
-- It doesn't support ACDB because using effect proxy.
+- It doesn't support ACDB module because using effect proxy.
 - Not working with dynamic partitions.

 ## Tested on